openaustralia/planningalerts/doc/principles.md

 We hope they can guide you as you design and develop PlanningAlerts.

 * Do less
-* Starting with a vision for a societt and community where people are empowered and involed in decision making at all levels.
+* Starting with a vision for a society and community where people are empowered and involved in decision making at all levels.
 They feel connected to and able to influence the direction that everyone is taking.
 * Do small things quickly.
 Test.
 Experiment.
 Iterate.
 * Talk to people.
 Answer your own support email.
 * Implement features only that will broadly work everywhere.
-However, make almost everything optiona, to deal with real-world differences.
+However, make almost everything optional, to deal with real-world differences.
 * Design for the process as it should be, not as it is.
-* Woirk hard to simplify the underlying beuracratic complexity but don't bury it.
+* Work hard to simplify the underlying bureaucratic complexity but don't bury it.
 * Give people actionable information and don't restrict their actions.
 * Design for everyone.
 * Assume people are smart (intelligent) and busy.
 Respect them.
 Don't talk down